cometkim/nodejs-framework-benchmark/README.md

 - Validation for query, request and response body
 - Simulated I/O task ([common/auth.js](src/common/auth.js))

-The benchmarks use each framework’s official plugins, but for validation, all tests follow the same [TypeBox](https://github.com/sinclairzx81/typebox) schema ([common/schema.js](src/common/schema.js)).
+The benchmarks use each framework’s official plugins, and reflect the its own conventions or opinions.

+For validation, most tests follow the same [TypeBox](https://github.com/sinclairzx81/typebox) schema ([common/schema.js](src/common/schema.js)).

 Fastify reiles on its built-in [ajv](https://ajv.js.org/) compiler, while others use TypeBox's compiler.

+For Effect Platform, it uses its own built-in validation method.
+This might produce more overhead than ajv/TypeBox.

 ## Impressions